simonespa/graph-playground/docs/graphs.md

 In a complete graphs, each node is connected with every one.

 A complete graph with N nodes is denoted Kn and the number of edges is equal to <img src="https://render.githubusercontent.com/render/math?math=\frac{N (N - 1)}{2}"> edges.

+## Graph representation

+### Adjacency matrix
+The pros are:
+- Space efficient for dense graphs
+- Edge weight lookup is O(1)
+- Simple graph representation

+The cons are:
+- Requires O(V^2) space
+- Requires O(V^2) time to iterate over all edges
+- Waste of space when the graph is sparse

+### Adjacency list
+It is a map of nodes to a list of other edges

+The pros are:
+- Space efficient for representing sparse graphs
+- Iterating over all edges is efficient

+The cons are:
+- Less space efficient for dense graphs
+- Edge weight lookup is O(E)
+- More complext representation

+### Edge list
+It is an unordered list of edges.

+## Common problems

+### Shortest path problem
+This is the most famous and common problem in graph theory.
+Given a weighted graph, find the shortest path from node A to node B.
+Algorithms:
+- BFS on unweighted graph
+- Dijkstra's algorithm
+- Bellman–Ford algorithm
+- A* search algorithm
+- Floyd–Warshall algorithm
+- Johnson's algorithm
+- Viterbi algorithm
+### Connectivity
+Does a path from A to B exists?

+Algorithms: union find, or any graph traversal algorithms (BFS, DFS, etc)

+### Negatives cycles
+Does a weighted digraph have any negative cycles?

+Algorithms: Bellman-Ford and Floyd-Warshall

+### Strongly connected components
+Self-contained cycles within a digraph.

+Algorithms Tarjan's and Kosaraju's

+### Travel Salesman Problem (TSP)
+Given a list of cities and the distances between them, find the shortest route that visits all cities exactly once, by returning to the origin.

+Algorithms: Held-Karp (dynamic programming), Branch & Bound, approximation algorithms

+This problem is NP-hard

+### Bridges
+A bridge is any edge in a graph whose removal increases the number of connected components.

+This property is important because it helps in detecting single points of failure in a network.

+### Articulation pointes
+Same as the bridge, an articulation point is a node in a graph whose removal increases the number of connected components.

+### Minimum Spanning Tree
+A MST is subset of the edges of a connected, edge-weighted graph.
+The resulting graph is a tree with the minimum possible total edge weight.

+Algorithms: Kruskal's, Prim's & Boruvka

+### Network flos
+The problem is represented by a weighted digraph, where the label on each edge represent the capacity of the link.

+Algorithms: Ford-Fulkerson, Edmonds-Karp, Dinic

+## Algorithms

+### Depth-First Search
+Time complexity: O(V+E)